 Since the 1980s Malaysia developed in a fast speed to a newly industrialized country.
 It's rich in oil, tin, rubber and palmoil.
 There are automobile industries (Proton and Perodua) in the country.
 The big national oil company is Petronas.
 In the Asia Crisis of 1997 Malaysia came out best among all the involved countries.
 It records an annual economic growth of up to six percent and a solid trade surplus.

 I think the most visited place on Malaysia is Penang Island with it's colonial George Town.
 Many Westerners live here for long; it's also a destination for the Thai Visa Run, for there is a Thai consulate in the suburbs of George Town.

 Another touristic place is Malacca, the city with the longest history in Malaysia.
 Kuala Lumpur is not really touristic, because there is actually not much what attracts a visitor.
 It's rather a place for business and a busy, unfriendly metropolis.
-Between Penang and Malacca is Pangkor Island located, what was always worth a visit or at least a stopover to shorten the long bus trip.
+Between Penang and Malacca lies Pangkor Island, what was always worth a visit or at least a stopover to shorten the long bus trip.
 Meanwhile it's spoiled and in fact no more very attracting.
 Other places to go are the Cameron Highlands with their moderate climate in the mountains or Langkawi Island, which is another major tourist destination.

 The only touristic place offshore the east coast is Tioman Island.